typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-condition.md

 The main downside to using this rule is the need for type information.

+If your type definitions lie, it can be risky to remove seemingly unnecessary conditions.
+They may stem from experience of actually running the code.

 ## Related To

 - ESLint: [no-constant-condition](https://eslint.org/docs/rules/no-constant-condition) - `no-unnecessary-condition` is essentially a stronger version of `no-constant-condition`, but requires type information.